What do you do as a college consultant?

 In my experience, students are most likely to succeed when they have someone to listen to them, help them define their goals, and guide them on concrete steps toward long-term success.
 Students love working with me because they tend to connect with me easily and are able to rely on me to be available to support them.

 Unlike school counselors, I am available on weekends and evenings until 10PM.

 How often do you meet with students?

-Between meetings, students send regular updates to continue the conversation.
-I stay available by email for questions as they arise.
+Between meetings, students send me regular updates, essays to review, and other assignments.
+I stay available by email and messaging app for questions as they arise.

 When is the best time to begin college counseling?

 Sophomore year is the best time to start, or early junior year.
 Students aiming at highly selective universities may want to start in freshman year.

 Never too late!
 Although students who plan early tend to have stronger outcomes, I will help students catch up and finish strong as long as I have the space available in my caseload.